onesadpanda19/odin-recipes/README.md

 # odin-recipes
-In this project i will demenstrate knowledge in html basics using links and images.
+In this project i will demonstrate knowledge in html basics using links and images.